RestKit/RestKit/README.md

 NSURLRequest *request = [NSURLRequest requestWithURL:[NSURL URLWithString:@"http://restkit.org/articles/error.json"]];
 RKObjectRequestOperation *operation = [[RKObjectRequestOperation alloc] initWithRequest:request responseDescriptors:@[errorDescriptor]];
 [operation setCompletionBlockWithSuccess:nil failure:^(RKObjectRequestOperation *operation, NSError *error) {
+    // The `description` method of the class the error is mapped to is used to construct the value of the localizedDescription
 	NSLog(@"Loaded this error: %@", [error localizedDescription]);
 }];
 ```